BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Integration-List.md

 schematic name in the event's instruction.

 The optional `noair` keyword can be added to ignore air blocks while pasting.
+You can also rotate the schematic by adding `rotation:90` where `90` is the angle in degrees.

 ```YAML title="Example"